chris17453/ttygif/README.md

 - user directory. custom themes can be placed in the user directory under '~/.ttygif'
 - layers above and below the terminal image
 - transparency in layers
-- layers can be 1:1, 9slice (scale and tiled)
+- layers modes are copy, scale, tile, 3slice, 9slice (scale and tiled)
 - layers support cropping and positioning
 - palettes are defined by themes
-- all layers are mapped to this palette
+- all layers are mapped to the theme palette
+- title rendering from cli argument, positioned by theme elements with font scaling

 ### shipped themes